Chapter 4 Data Privacy

 If your computer gets hacked by hackers through a phishing email or otherwise, they could sell the data to third party organizations who could profit off of the information.
 The data security practices that we will describe in the next chapter will help avoid this.

 Allowing or accidentally allowing fellow lab mates who are not authorized to access the data is a violation of HIPAA.
-Generally this does not result in harm, but occasionally this can result in other neglectful or malicious practice that result in larger disclosures of PHI.
-Furthermore leaving your laptop open to PHI data in public or even at home can pose a risk from people who walk by.
+This can lead to other neglectful or malicious practices that result in larger disclosures of PHI.
+Furthermore, using your laptop in public or even at home can pose a risk from people who may walk by.

-If your laptop are external storage device is stolen, data files with PHI can easily be obtained by whoever finds them next.
-Again the measures in the next chapter will help to avoid this potential issue.
+If your laptop or external storage device is stolen, data files with PHI can easily be obtained by whoever finds them next.

 Sometimes there are remnants of your data still on your device!

-Accessing your data form an unsecured WIFI network can also make the data vulnerable.
+Accessing your data from an unsecured WIFI network can also make the data vulnerable.

-See here for more information about HIPAA and research.
+See the Privacy Rule and research FAQs for more information about HIPAA and research.